JalalAlbasri/ethfundme/README.md

 EthFundMe was developed for the 2018 Consensys Academy Developer Program.
 Please use care if you use any code from this repository in your own projects as it has not been thoroughly audited.

+## About the project

+EthFundMe is an adaptation of the "Online Marketplace" Final Project Idea.
+Instead of a marketplace with items for sale however we have crowd funding campaigns that users can create and contribute to to raise funds similar to popular crowdfunding platforms [kickstarter](http://kickstarter.com), [gofundme](http://gofundme.com) and [indiegogo](http://indigogo).

+### Why Crowdfunding?

+Crowdfunding is a problem that can benefit greatly from a trustless smart contract based solution.
+Campaigns in EthFundMe are modelled as smart contracts that Campaign Managers and Contributors enter into.
+Once the Campaign is active funds contributed can be trustlessly managed by the smart contract and distrubuted instantly and securely through the Ethereum blockchain once the Campaign is concluded.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.